 On this page, real estate agents can view whether the deal was created for this contact or not.
 If not, they can create a deal in just a few clicks without leaving the page.

-A contact page contains an email timeline for each contact.
+A contact page contains an email and marketing timeline for each contact.
 Real estate agents can easily browse through emails without leaving the system.
-There is no need to open your email account in another tab.
+There is no need to open your email account in another website tab.

-Real estate CRM allows to create and add tags to contacts based on specific factors like location, goal, type of real estate, available budget, and so on.
+Real estate CRM website platform allows to create and add tags to contacts based on specific factors like location, goal, type of property, available budget, and so on.

 Project Management Page

 The real estate company management needs to control and oversee the business processes.
-Real estate CRM helps real estate agents or owners to:
+The best property management software helps real estate agents or owners to:

 - create tasks and assign them to managers/agents